Neurological screenings

 - Sudden intense headache for no reason

 Centerpoint's Stroke Center meets or exceeds all national protocols for the diagnosis and treatment of stroke.
-We have specially trained staff available 24 hours a day to treat time-sensitive medical emergencies such as a stroke.
+We have specially trained staff available 24/7 to treat time-sensitive medical emergencies such as a stroke.

 TIA Clinic